-I hopped in, belted up and after looking for the ignition for what seemed an embarrassing amount of time, Andrew walked over, showed me how to start the car (ignition was hidden under the dash) and gave me a few pointers.
+I hopped in, belted up and looked for the ignition for what seemed an embarrassing amount of time.
+Andrew eventually walked over and showed me how to start the car. (ignition was hidden under the dash) Andrew gave me a few pointers about the car.
 I’d need to drive barefoot so I could activate the gas and brake separately as the pedal box was super narrow and I needed to watch out around the side exit exhaust on the passenger side.
 I could have used that last one a few minutes earlier as I already burned my shin on the muffler.
 Good news, you only need to learn that lesson once.

 Time to Run

 It’s been years since I autocrossed and time spent wheel to wheel racing has somewhat numbed my sense of speed in certain situations.
-So my expectations were to have fun and that’s what the Caterham delivered.
+My expectations were to have fun and that’s what the Caterham delivered.

 Just raw fun.
 And unlike modern cars, the Caterham simply communicates its intent to the driver.
 No power anything just minimal weight and no nonsense.
 By run two I was hanging the rear end out through the transitions more akin to a drift car much to the detriment of my course time.
 But after every run I could sense the huge grin I wore under my helmet.
 Andrew could tell, taking a photo of ‘the moment Chris decided he wants a Caterham.’

 I can’t attend a timed event without being competitive.
-I had my fun during the morning session and it was time to drop time in the afternoon session.
+I had my fun during the morning session and it was time to drop time during round two.
 Specifically, to see how close I could get to the owner’s times.
 Andrew is one of the usual suspects for FTD at autocross.
 (Fastest Time of the Day) So I had some work to do.
 With only four runs in the afternoon, I was dropping one second each run til I arrived at my last run a little under 1.5s off Andrew’s pace.
-On the last run, everything was coming together for a blistering time when I hit terminal understeer half way through the run.
+On the last run, everything was coming together for a blistering time when I hit terminal understeer halfway through the run.
 I instantly knew the run was bust but I still came back in with that same grin.

 A little BRZ autocross action for old times sake.